jminjares4/Microprocessor-2-Lab-Template/Lab_6/README.md

 ## **Objective**

 * Understand how to use queues and interrupts with [`FreeRTOS Queues`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html#queue-api).
-In this lab, students will learn how to send qyedata between tasks using interrupts.
+In this lab, students will learn how to send data between tasks using interrupts.
 Student must create a program that uses `gpio` interrupts as in Lab 2, please feel free to use either configuration (Pull-up | Pull-down).
-The interrupt service routine (ISR) should send data (gpio pin number) to a queue and receive by task: `print_task`.
+The interrupt service routine (ISR) should send data (gpio pin number) to a queue and be receive by task: `print_task`.
 The `print_task` must receive the data and display it.
 For instance, if the interrupt was trigger by pin **23**, the output would be: "GPIO 23 received!!!".

 | Task          |    Objective                               |
 | :---          | :---                                       |